-- State: Enable or Disable SNMP agents on the Awingu appliance(s) - Password: Self-selected password for read-only user awingu required to access the SNMP agents
+- State: Enable or Disable SNMP agents on the Awingu appliance(s) - Username: Read-only user awingu or snmp (5.0.2 and later).
+The username depends on the version of Awingu. - Password: Self-selected password required to access the SNMP agents